 FIG.3: Cross section of the cold mass.
-The 5 blocks winding is in blue, the collars are in green and the iron yoke lamination in red.
+One can see the 5 blocks winding, the collars around the winding, the iron yoke lamination and the external stainless steel shell.
 The two halves of the iron are clamped together using Al alloy clamps.